g-leech/argmin-gravitas/_posts/2017-03-28-genetic-privacy.markdown

 visible:    1

-summary:    What's the harm of your genome being in the wild?
+summary:    A qualitative look at risks from publishing your genome.
 confidence:	Low; 60%.
 Huge speculations in the second and third sections.
 warnings:   behavioural genetics, evolutionary psychology, determinism
 categories: scary futurism